-Remove ashes from the firebox every two or three days of regular heating.
-Do not let the ash build up in the firebox because it will interfere with the proper operation of the fireplace.
+Ash should be removed from the firebox every two or three days of full time heating.
+Do not let the ash build up in the firebox because it will interfere with proper fire management.

 The best time to remove ash is after an overnight fire when the fireplace is relatively cool, but there is still some chimney draft to draw the ash dust into the fireplace and prevent it from coming into the room.